 ssh –i arcgisserver.pem firstname.lastname@example.org

-- If you launched your instance from the Amazon Management Console rather than ArcGIS Server Cloud Builder on Amazon Web Services or an Esri AWS CloudFormation template, you need to authorize the software.
-Both ArcGIS Server and Portal for ArcGIS contain an authorizeSoftware script in their tools directory.
-Run the script and reference an Esri license file appropriate to the product you want to authorize.
+- If you launched your instance from the AWS Management Console, you need to authorize ArcGIS Server.
+ArcGIS Server includes an authorizeSoftware script in its tools directory.
+Run the script and reference an ArcGIS Server authorization file.
 You must also provide an email address when your run the script.

 You can run the authorizeSoftware tool with the --help option to see all possible syntax.